 No one deserves to be in a toxic relationship.
-If you are in a toxic marriage, affair, friendship or partnership, you should end the relationship as quickly as possible.
+If you are in a toxic marriage, affair, friendship, or partnership, you should end the relationship as quickly as possible.
 Otherwise, the relationship will eventually impact your long-term happiness and mental health.

-When they finally realize the marriage needs to end, they already have houses, retirement accounts, cars and families to divide up.
+When they finally realize the marriage needs to end, they already have houses, retirement accounts, cars, and families to divide up.
 Because of this, many spouses will remain in bad relationships for years.

 They do not want to divide up the world they have carefully built, but there is no other way forward.

 Sometimes, people have to end toxic relationships with married men or women.
 When you are in an affair with a married man, it is unlikely he will ever leave his partner.
-Each moment you spend with him will only increase your emotional attachment and make leaving even harder.
+Each moment you spend with him will only increase your emotional attachment and make going even harder.

 1. Pay Attention to How They Behave

 Previously, we covered the signs you are in a toxic relationship.
 For example, does your partner belittle or demean you?
-Do you feel like you give more than you get out of the relationship?
+Do you feel you give more than you get out of the relationship?

 2. Remember That People Do Not Change

 If you are in an affair, you should remember that people rarely change.
 When a relationship begins because someone is cheating, they will most likely continue to cheat.
-Even if he leaves his wife for you right now, he will turn around and do the same thing to you later on.
+Even if he leaves his wife for you right now, he will turn around and do the same thing to you later.